Rescaled Influence Functions: Accurate Data Attribution in High Dimension: Introduction

 \paragraph{Rescaled Influence Functions} The accuracy of the NS approximation comes at significant cost, since each fresh $T$ requires a Hessian inversion, and additivity is lost.
 The RIF recovers additivity and much of the computational efficiency of IF, but retains much of the accuracy of the NS approximation.
 For sample $i \in [n]$, let $\RIF_i$ be the NS approximation to the leave-$i$-out effect, given by $\RIF_i = H_{[n] \setminus \{i\}}^{-1} \cdot \nabla \ell_i(x_i,y_i,\hat{\theta})$.
 Then for $T \subseteq [n]$, we define the RIF approximation to the leave-$T$-out effect to be

 RIF is additive by definition.

 The computational overhead of RIF compared to IF depends in general on the cost of computing the $n$ leave-one-out Hessian inversions -- once these are obtained, no fresh Hessian inversion is needed to compute $\hat{\theta}_{\RIF,T}$ for any $T$.
-RIF is especially attractive in generalized linear models, where $\RIF_i$ can be obtained from $\IF_i$ by multiplying by a rescale factor $(1-h_i)^{-1}$, where $h_i$ is a (generalized) leverage score associated to the $i$-th sample, which can be computed via a single matrix-vector product with $H^{-1}$.
+RIF is especially attractive in generalized linear models and neural networks with a ReLU activation function, where $\RIF_i$ can be obtained from $\IF_i$ by multiplying by a rescale factor $(1-h_i)^{-1}$, where $h_i$ is a (generalized) leverage score associated to the $i$-th sample, which can be computed via a single matrix-vector product with $H^{-1}$.
 Thus, for generalized linear models, no additional Hessian inversion is needed.
 For example, in logistic regression, the formula for $\RIF_i$ uses the rescaling $(1-h_i)^{-1}$, where $h_i = \hat{y_i}(1-\hat{y_i}) \cdot x_i^\top H^{-1} x_i$; here $\hat{y_i} \in [0,1]$ is the logistic predicted label of the $i$-th sample according to $\hat{\theta}$.

-Beyond generalized linear models, whenever each sample makes a low-rank contribution the Hessian, the $n$ leave-one-out Hessian inversions can be computed quickly via the Sherman-Morrison/Woodbury formula.
-In all of our experiments, the running time overhead to compute RIF compared to IF is negligible.
+Beyond generalized linear models and ReLU neural networks, whenever each sample makes a low-rank contribution the Hessian, the $n$ leave-one-out Hessian inversions can be computed quickly via the Sherman-Morrison/Woodbury formula.
+In all of our experiments, the running time overhead to compute RIF is negligible (see Table~\ref{tab:timing_comparison}).

 In underparameterized settings, it is reasonable to expect that removing a single sample has a negligible effect on the Hessian, and so $\IF_i \approx \RIF_i$.
 But for high-dimensional or overparameterized models, a single sample removal can have a significant effect on the Hessian.
 Our experiments and theory demonstrate the significant accuracy improvement of RIF compared to IF in high-dimensional and overparameterized models.